mhewedy/vermin/README.md

 Use "vermin [command] --help" for more information about a command.
 ```

-You can start using vermin after installation using:
+You can start using Vermin after installation using:

 ```shell script
 $ vermin create <image name> | vagrant/<vagrant image>